PeterYegorov/PeterYegorov/README.md

-- 👋 Hi, I’m @PeterYegorov
+👋 Hi, I’m Peter Yegorov
-- 🌱 I’m currently studying AI and Cybersecurity.
+🌱 Master’s student specializing in Computer Science, Data Science, and Artificial Intelligence 💻 Junior AI Engineer exploring the finance industry

 <!---
 PeterYegorov/PeterYegorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.